General TVI Program Information

 The UMass Boston TVI program uses a combination of web-based courses and pre-practicum field-based activities which allow students to build a portfolio of professional skills and experiences.

 The M.Ed. degree program in Vision Studies: Teacher of Students with Visual Impairments track accepts students to begin in the summer.
-The application deadline is March 1.
+The application deadline is March 1 and all parts of the application must be submitted to Graduate Admissions by that date.
 The University of Massachusetts Boston is fully accredited by the Massachusetts Department of Elementary and Secondary Education for the Masters in Vision Studies: Teacher of Students with Visual Impairments track.

 Students who are accepted into the TVI program will need to pass three MTEL tests before they begin their practicum.
 These three tests are